400 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your current treatment since the study focuses on the impact of services and programs, not on changing medical treatments.

-What data supports the effectiveness of the LLS Program treatment for blood cancer?
+What prior data suggests that the LLS Program is safe for patients with blood cancer?

 Who Is on the Research Team?